ibrahimistaken/tonl/vscode-extension/README.md

 ## Extension Settings

-This extension contributes the following settings:
+This extension currently has no configurable settings.
+Future versions may include:

 - `tonl.validateOnSave`: Enable validation on save
 - `tonl.formatOnSave`: Enable formatting on save